How to choose a white paint colour

 Sampling

 Once you have narrowed down your choices, it’s time to test them.
-When you sample, paint on A3 (at least) sized boards that can be moved around the space.
-If you paint directly on to the wall then the sample will be affected by the background colour.
+When you sample, paint on A3 (at least) sized boards and move them around the space.
+(If you paint directly on to the wall then the sample will be affected by the background colour.)
+Ensure your sample has the same degree of matt/gloss finish too.

 Neutral whites